vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/02-workflow-resources.md

 file: ~/exercises/my-first-workload-step-3-app.yaml
 ```

-Notice that the value of `.status.latestImagel` from the Image resource was automatically provided as the source image for the Service resource.
+Notice that the value of `.status.latestImage` from the Image resource was automatically provided as the source image for the Service resource.
 ```editor:select-matching-text
 file: ~/exercises/my-first-workload-step-3-app.yaml
 text: "- image: "
 before: 0
 after: 0
 ```

+**Perpetual cycle**

+These three resources will continue to exist in the Kubernetes cluster after this version of the application is deployed.
+Anytime a developer commits new code, the change will be automatically detected and a new image will be built and deployed.

+However... there must be another actor in actor at play here.
+Who created these three resources, and who is passing the outputs of one resource as input to the next?

+That's where Cartographer comes in...
+Continue to the next step to learn more.